abbbi/virtnbdbackup/README.md

 ## Libvirt versions <= 7.6.0 (Debian Bullseye, Ubuntu 20.x)

-If you are using Debian Bullseye or Ubuntu 20.x, the included libvirt version already supports the features required, but does not enable them by default!
+If you are using Debian Bullseye or Ubuntu 20.x, the included libvirt version already has an almost complete support for incremental backup, although it doesn't work properly with migration or some block jobs.

-To enable the incremental backup feature on these libvirt versions change the virtual machine config using `virsh edit <vm>` like so: (the first line must be changed, too!):
+If you don't want to use migration or other blockjobs you can enable the incremental backup feature on these libvirt versions change the virtual machine config using `virsh edit <vm>` like so: (the first line must be changed, too!):

  ```
   <domain type='kvm' id='1' xmlns:qemu='http://libvirt.org/schemas/domain/qemu/1.0'>